Dean of Instruction (Fine and Performing Arts)

 Is this position categorically (grant) funded?

-Under the supervision of the Vice President for Academic Affairs, the Dean of Instruction, Fine and Performing Arts provides administrative direction to all aspects of fine and performing arts academic programs including School for the Arts, Performance Riverside, and the Art Gallery; including the supervision of program directors, department chairs, faculty and classified staff.
+Under the supervision of the Vice President for Academic Affairs, the Dean of Instruction, Fine and Performing Arts, provides leadership and administrative direction to all educational programs in the Fine and Performing Arts Division.

-At least three years of senior leadership experience within postsecondary arts education or within a major arts or cultural institution.
-Teaching, curriculum and administrative experience in core areas of the position is required.
+At least three years of senior leadership experience within postsecondary arts education or within a major arts or cultural institution, exhibiting a breadth of knowledge and experience with college governance and operations, is required.
+Four or more years of full-time teaching experience in higher education is also required.
+Experience working with more than one discipline in fine and performing arts is desired.

 COMMITMENT TO DIVERSITY: